ONSdigital/sml-supporting-info/method-info/thousand-pound-correction/thousand_pound_correction.md

 * target_variables - adjusted identifier/value pairs (returned as Target_variable objects)
 * tpc_ratio – Ratio of the principal variable against good/predictive/aux response
-* tpc_marker - 'C' for correction applied, 'N' for no correction applied, 'S' for method stop / error
+* tpc_marker - 'C' for correction applied, 'N' for no correction applied, 'S' for method stop / error An example output CSV file has been provided in the example_data folder.

 ## Pandas Wrapper